-Ben & Jerry’s ice cream loves to mix fun stuff into their ice cream: nuts, cookie pieces, chocolate chunks shaped like dinosaurs or fish.
-These guys roll out crazy new flavors every year.
-That means they have to stop making other flavors, because their factory has room to make only so many at a time.
-Also, some of these crazy flavors aren’t, um, so yummy.
-“Root Beer Float My Boat” or “Mission to Marzipan” did not have many fans.
-When they see that people don’t like a flavor, they stop making it, and it goes to the Flavor Graveyard at their factory.
+Ben & Jerry’s ice cream comes out with crazy new flavors every year.
+Only some of these flavors aren’t, um, so yummy.
+When people don’t like a flavor, the factory stops making it, and it goes to the Flavor Graveyard.
 The flavor gets a headstone with a little poem that says why that ice cream had to call it quits.
 As you can see, some flavors run for a few years, but others go quickly to their final resting place.

 Wee ones: The flavor “Peanuts!
 Popcorn!” did not go over well.
 If it had peanuts, popcorn, cream, eggs, and sugar, how many ingredients (foods) were mixed into that one?